Lei (garland): Polynesia

-Hawaii
+Hawaiʻi

 Among residents of Hawaiʻi, the most popular occasions at which nā lei can be found are birthdays, graduations, weddings, funerals, retirement parties, and bridal showers.
 It is not uncommon for a high school or college graduate to be seen wearing so many nā lei that they reach their ears or higher.

 On May 1 each year, Hawaiians celebrate "Lei Day", first conceived in 1927 by poet Don Blanding.
 At the time, Blanding was employed by the Honolulu Star Bulletin, and he shared his idea with columnist Grace Tower Warren, who came up with the phrase, "May Day is Lei Day".
 The Hawaiian song, "May Day is Lei Day in Hawaii" was composed in 1927 by Ruth and Leonard "Red" Hawk.

-At the 81st Annual Mayor's Lei Day Celebration at Kapiolani Park in 2008, Honolulu set the record for the World's Longest Lei.
+At the 81st Annual Mayor's Lei Day Celebration at Kapiʻolani Park in 2008, Honolulu set the record for the World's Longest Lei.
 Unofficially, the lei measured 5,336 ft in length, more than a mile.

+Notable Hawaiian artisans of feather lei (lei hulu) making include Mary Louise Kekuewa, and Johanna Drew Cluney.

 All of the major islands celebrate Lei Day, and each island is symbolized in pageantry by a specific type of lei and a color.